Historical Marker Details

 Subject:Describes the pioneer route along the Snake River.

 During the late 20th Century thousands of Americans left farms, families and friends to trek the Oregon Trail toward new lives in the West.
-The trail was nearly 2,000 miles across prairies, mountains and parched deserts, and contrary to popular belief, it was not a single set of …
+The trail was nearly 2,000 miles across prairies, mountains and parched deserts, and contrary to popular belief, it was not a single set of parallel ruts leading from Missouri to the Willamette Valley.
+Pioneers, always searching for shortcuts or …

 Read More